gicmo/LMWrapper/Readme.txt

 Usage:

-See the file testLMIO.py for example usage.
+See the file ExampleUsage.py for example usage.
 Mainly, three functions are implemented getMeasure(), getMeasureDistribution() and getMeasureDependence().

 The general workflow:
     1. make a new LMIO object, initializing it with the path to an swcfile.
-    2. call one of the three functions specifying the measures required.
+    2. call one of the three functions specifying the measures required.(The measure names are available in the LM help files)
     3. read output dictionary LMIO.LMOutput for the output.

 Usage Notes: